ianlintner/forum/docs/event_system/index.md

 **Q: How do I integrate existing code with the event system?**
 A: See the [Integration Guide](integration_guide.md) for strategies like using compatibility layers, adapters, and feature flags.

+**Q: How does the relationship system interact with the event system?**
+A: The relationship system subscribes to events like speeches, votes, and reactions, and updates relationships accordingly.
+It also publishes RelationshipChangeEvent when relationships change.
+See [Relationship System Integration](integration_guide.md#case-study-3-relationship-system-integration).